MITLibraries/guides/languages/python.md

 ## Linting
 It is recommended to use [black](https://black.readthedocs.io/en/stable/) (formatting), [flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart) (formatting), [bandit](https://bandit.readthedocs.io/en/latest/) (security),[mypy](https://mypy.readthedocs.io/en/stable/) (type hinting), and [isort](https://pycqa.github.io/isort/) (import order) during development and CI.
 Black is preferred as the primary formatting style due to its easy methods for auto-formatting the code.

 To install these linters when starting a new project, run `pipenv install --dev black flake8 bandit mypy isort`.
-The linters can be run together with `make lint` after adding the following commands to a project's Makefile.
+The linters can be run together by adding a `make lint` command to the project's Makefile.
 See the [Makefile](https://github.com/MITLibraries/alma-scripts/blob/main/Makefile) for the `llama` application for an example.